 From Cubao, Quezon City, Metro Manila ride on a bus heading to Bontoc, Mountain Province.
 Alight the bus in downtown Bontoc where you will find a jeepney terminal bound for Maligcong.
 If you cannot find the terminal, rent a tricycle and ask the driver to bring you to the said place.
 Ride the jeep to Maligcong; the travel time to your destination from the terminal would last for 30 minutes.

 What is the hiking difficulty of Mount Kupapey?

-The majestic, cone-shaped mountain, we all have heard of this before, Mount Mayon.
-One of the best mountains the Philippines that you should not miss to visit.
+The majestic, cone-shaped mountain we all have heard of before, Mount Mayon.
+One of the best mountains in the Philippines that you should not miss visiting.

 Sadly, authorities forbid hiking in Mount Mayon due to its recent volcanic activities.
 So visitors and hikers only admire it from afar.
 Stay tuned with Phivolcs to know when it will be accessible to hikers again.

 However, before it was closed to the public, some had been to the summit crater and successfully conquered it.
 These hikers said the trail they’ve been to is composed of forest, grasslands, lava flow rock formations.
 They climbed rocks and traversed a knife-edge-like part of the trail.